AdaCore/gnatstudio/docs/users_guide/searching.rst

 search, for example by pressing the :guilabel:`Find` button.
 Pressing :guilabel:`Replace` replaces the current occurrence (grayes out the two buttons) and :guilabel:`Replace & Find` replaces the occurrence and jumps to the next one, if any.
-If you don't want to replace the current occurence, jump to the next one by pressing :guilabel:`Next`.
+If you do not want to replace the current occurence, jump to the next one by pressing :guilabel:`Next`.

 The :guilabel:`Repl all` button replaces all occurences found.
 By default,